grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 - `__meta_kubernetes_namespace` and `__meta_kubernetes_pod_container_name`
 - `__meta_docker_container_name`

-If `service_name` is not specified and could not be inferred it is set to `unspecified`.
+If `service_name` is not specified and could not be inferred, it is set to `unspecified`.

 ## Troubleshooting Unknown Symbols